loading...

 The park itself doesn’t offer any tours, but it does have several special programs available which are excellent sources of information and entertainment.
 You can check up on the current special events here.
 Of course, Shaka Guide offers an awesome audio tour through the park.
 Guided bus tours are also available.

-Hawaii Volcanoes National Park Big Island Travel Shaka GuideDiscover the many sceneries and flora at the Hawaii Volcanoes National Park | Photo by Steve Halama / Unsplash
+A walkway leading into a cave with light shining from the entrance.Discover the many sceneries and flora at the Hawaii Volcanoes National Park | Photo by Steve Halama / Unsplash

 What Should I Bring and Wear?

 You should dress in layers since temperatures in the park vary a lot depending on altitude.
-You’ll probably want a hat as well, since you’ll likely be in direct sunlight most of your time in the park.
+You’ll probably want a hat as well since you’ll likely be in direct sunlight most of your time in the park.
 Be sure to wear closed-toe shoes for all the walking and hiking.

 Should You Take a Tour or Drive Yourself?